Shaswat2001/Complete_Analysis_of_IRB-6620_6DOF_Manipulator/README.md

 ## Trajectory Planning

 MATLAB is used to perform trajectory planning of IRB 6620.
-Trapezoidal, quintic and cubic time calings are used in the simulation.
+Trapezoidal, quintic and cubic time scalings are used in the simulation.

 * Cubic Trajectory in Task Space